solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Connections to Azure Database for PostgreSQL Flexible Server communicate over port 5432.
 If you try to connect from within a corporate network, outbound traffic over port 5432 might not be allowed.
-If this is the case, you can't connect to your server unless your IT department opens port 5432.
+If this is the case, you cannot connect to your server unless your IT department opens port 5432.

 Options like Express Route may also be used to open network paths to